 When you will receive a screening invitation

-The programme resumed in June 2020, initially inviting those women who may be at higher risk of cervical changes.
+The programme resumed in June 2020, at first inviting those women who may be at higher risk of cervical changes.
 This includes those who had a previous abnormal result, or those who were waiting to have their test repeated.

 All routine invites continue to be delayed by several months until the programme has the opportunity to catch up.